Places to Visit in Germany – 41 most beautiful cities and towns

-There are countless beautiful places to visit in Germany.
-It is a country with a rich history and is, therefore, a place with lots of historic monuments and old cities and towns.
-Here I prepared a list of 40 most beautiful cities and towns to visit in Germany.
+Germany is a country with a rich history and is, therefore, a place with lots of historic monuments and old cities and towns.
+Here I prepared a list of 41 most beautiful cities and towns to visit in Germany.
 Enjoy! 🙂

 Places to Visit in Germany – Top cities and towns

-The city of Berlin is the capital of Germany as well as its most populated one.
+Being the capital of Germany, Berlin is also country’s most populated city.
 It can be found in the northeastern part of the country and its history began in the 13th century.

 One of the most interesting things about Berlin is that about one-third of the city is covered by parks and forests, rivers, gardens as well as lakes.
-Today it is one of the most popular tourist destinations in Europe and its biggest attractions are Reichstag Building, Brandenburg Gate or Pergamon Museum.
+Today it is one of the most popular tourist destinations in Europe and among its best attractions to visit are also Reichstag Building, Charlottenburg Palace or Pergamon Museum.

 Reichstag building, Berlin, Places to Visit in Germany by Jürgen Matern